LiePingWei/find-my-ncs/samples/simple/README.rst

 Building and running
 ********************

-To build and run this sample, refer to generic instructions from the top-level :file:`README.rst` file.
+To build and run this sample, refer to generic instructions in the :ref:`samples_buidling` section.

 Testing
 =======